csharp75/IMS-Base/README.md

 ### Namespacing

 Classes are prefixed in a codebase with a certain string in order to explain to developers what kind of job it does.
-The most common types of namespace are `c-`, for Components, `o-`, for Objects, `u-`, for Utilities, and `is-/has-` for States.
+The most common types of namespace are `c-`, for Components, `o-`, for Objects, `l-`, for layout, `u-`, for Utilities, and `is-/has-` for States.

 ```
 <div class="o-media c-user c-user--premium">